bondar-artem/ngx-cypress-test/README.md

 ✨ This is the pet-project with the Cypress Ui and API tests, GitHub actions, and Cypress Dashboard.✨ <br>
 You can watch the short video overview by this 👉  https://youtu.be/LNNeiPkSfTA  youtube link. <br>
 <br>
-To view the project:
+To view the project:<br>
-✅Clone repo on your local machine
+✅Clone repo on your local machine<br>
-✅Install dependencies: npm install
+✅Install dependencies: npm install<br>
-✅Start localhost:  npm start
+✅Start localhost:  npm start<br>
-✅Open cypress: npx cypress open
+✅Open cypress: npx cypress open <br>
 <br>
 Smoke tests implemented as API tests for every DEV env push<br>
 Regression tests represented as UI tests with parallelization for the every QA env<br>